Regulations in Other Countries

 The European Union’s REACH Regulation

 In 2007, the European Union’s regulation on chemicals and their safe use, the Registration, Evaluation, Authorisation and Restriction of Chemical substances (REACH) entered into force.
-REACH shifted the burden of proof of safety of chemicals from government to chemical manufacturers.
+REACH shifted the burden of proof of the safety of chemicals from government to chemical manufacturers.
 Under REACH, manufacturers and importers of chemicals are required to gather information on the chemical properties of their substances and submit the information to the European Chemicals Agency (ECHA).
-This chemical information will be publically available and accessible to consumers and other downstream chemical users.
+This chemical information has become publicly available and accessible to consumers and other downstream chemical users.
 Significantly, REACH calls for the substitution of the most dangerous chemicals when suitable alternatives have been identified.

 China REACH